The Metal Trades Department is a trade department of the AFL-CIO.

 The MTD convention is the supreme governing body.
 It meets every five years.
 Delegates representing international unions and MTD Councils review and develop programs, modernize the constitution, elect officers and fix policy for the MTD and its Councils.

 The MTD is administered by a president assisted by a full-time staff.
-The President and eleven vice presidents are elected from the affiliated international unions by convention for four-year terms.
+The President and eleven vice presidents are elected from the affiliated international unions by Convention for five-year terms.
 The officers form the MTD Executive Council, which meets as needed to carry out convention programs and formulate and carry out department policies.

-Disputes between affiliated unions are resolved through jurisdictional policy and precedures of the MTD.
+Disputes between affiliated unions are resolved through jurisdictional policy and procedures of the MTD.